kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 state until its owning PodGroup is deleted or a new Pod in the PodGroup is created.

-When a PodGroup is deleted, the garbage collector will delete its ResourceClaims based on their `metadata.ownerReferences`.
+The `resource.kubernetes.io/delete-protection` finalizer added to a generated ResourceClaim by kube-scheduler serves the same purpose as for other ResourceClaims, preventing the ResourceClaim from being deleted until it is deallocated.
+Like other generated ResourceClaims, the ResourceClaim controller will unlock deletion of PodGroup-owned claims by removing the finalizer when they become deallocated.
+The garbage collector will then be responsible for deleting the ResourceClaim.

 ### Test Plan